Connections Pane

 Here is an example of how to open a connection using the connections package to open a SQLite connection:

-You can also open an existing connection from the Variables Pane, as shown below for Python, and you can find more information about connecting to a specific database from Posit Solutions Engineering.
+You can find more information about connecting to a specific database from Posit Solutions Engineering.

 Currently we support connections created using the sqlite3 and SQLAlchemy modules.
 To open a connection in the Connections Pane, create a top level object that represents the connection/engine.